-The Philippine Studies Project is a three-year initiative under the Regional Political and Studies Programme (RSPS) to enhance ISEAS research on the Philippines.
-Running from June 2019 to June 2022, the Project receives funding support from the Philippine Government through the Department of Foreign Affairs and the Embassy of the Republic of the Philippines in Singapore.
+The Philippine Studies Project is a multi-year initiative under the Regional Political and Studies Programme (RSPS) to enhance ISEAS research on the Philippines.
+Running from June 2019 to September 2023, the Project receives funding support from the Philippine Government through the Department of Foreign Affairs and the Embassy of the Republic of the Philippines in Singapore.

 The Philippine Studies Project aims to support the research capabilities and coverage of Philippine studies at ISEAS through publications and events.
 It also offers opportunities for both established and young scholars and experts from the Philippines to share their views and perspectives on multifaceted developments in the country.

 The current Manager of the Philippine Studies Project is Dr Aries Arugay.
-He can be contacted at firstname.lastname@example.org.
 Dr Malcolm Cook managed the project until June 2021.

 |ASEAN Centrality: An Autoethnographic Account by a Philippine Diplomat||Elizabeth Buensuceso||2021|